 There are over 1,000 Ambassadors serving in their communities.
-When you complete your training, we will connect you with any Ambassadors that may be in your area, or those who share similar interests.
-We currently have active Ambassadors in 46 states and DC!
+When you complete your training, we will connect you with any Ambassadors who may be in your area or those who share similar interests.
+We currently have active Ambassadors in 46 states and Washington, D.C.

-- What trafficking commonly looks like in the USA
+- What trafficking commonly looks like in the U.S.

-- How do we effectively report what we see
+- How can we effectively report what we see?

 - How to mobilize your community